 See the 1924 edition of Murray's, p.
 431.

-You can fly to Shimla, and there's a new road up to Sri Lanka's Nuwara Eliya.
+You can fly to Shimla.
 No luck at Darjeeling: you've got to take one old road or another.
-Here's the one used most often as it starts the climb up from the lowlands near Siliguri.
-The alternatives are even twistier--and unpaved.
+Here's the one used most often as it starts the climb up from Siliguri.

-This one is two lane, more or less.
+It's two lanes, more or less.
 It's National Highway 55 if you like, but it's really the Hill Cart Road, built in the 1860s to replace a road now known as the Old Military Road.

-Until 1883, visitors came up the Cart Road by tongas, light carriages.
+Until 1883, visitors came up the Hill Cart Road by tongas, a kind of light carriage.
 Then, in 1883, the famous narrow-gauge railway opened and took away the jobs of a brigade of tonga-wallahs.